Jeddah Tower vs Burj Khalifa: A Towering Comparison

 Elevator technology needs to be cutting-edge to efficiently move people up and down the structure.
 The Jeddah Tower will feature some of the fastest and most advanced elevator systems in the world.
 The foundation of the tower requires innovative engineering.
 It uses a deep pile foundation system, with piles extending more than 100 meters into the ground to ensure stability.

-See also 9 Things That Are 500 Meters Long or Tall
+See also 11 Things That Are About 240 Feet (ft) Long or Tall

 The Burj Khalifa, while shorter, paved the way with innovations.
 It uses a buttressed core structural system, providing exceptional stability.
 This system allows the building to support itself laterally and keeps it from twisting.
 The tower’s cladding system is designed to withstand Dubai’s extreme temperatures.
 The specially designed glass helps to deflect the scorching sun and reduce the need for air conditioning.